 DESIGN, DISRUPTION, AND DOC: TECH CHOICES FOR THE MODERN FILMMAKER

-These filmmakers push the definition of non-fiction film to see what lies at its boundaries.
-Each provides their perspective on the benefits and consequences of tech savvy in filmmaking from development to distribution.
-Does story get sacrificed as filmmakers attempt to keep up with technology advancements in filmmaking tech?
-Where shoud high-tech be a priority and where can you get away with more conservative or traditional techniques and equipment?
+A conversation on benefits and consequences of tech savvy in filmmaking from production to post.
+These filmmakers share tips and tricks from the field and the editing room.
+Where should high-tech be a priority and where can you get away with more conservative or traditional techniques and equipment?